Cohomology of coloured partition algebras: Coloured partition algebras

 \section{Coloured partition algebras}

 In this section we recall the definitions of the partition algebras and the $G$-coloured partition algebras.
 Specifically, we recall these algebras as the endomorphism rings of a certain objects in a $k$-linear category.
-This recovers the algebras as originally defined by Jones, Martin and Bloss (\cite{Jones,Martin-partition,Bloss}).
+In this way we recover the partition algebras of Jones and Martin \cite{Jones,Martin-partition} and $G$-coloured partition algebras of Bloss \cite{Bloss}.